ukhsa-collaboration/ntbs_Beta/ntbs-service/deployments/README.md

 (This part of the process is taken from https://docs.microsoft.com/en-us/azure/aks/ingress-own-tls):
     1. `kubectl delete secret $secretName`
     1. `kubectl create secret tls $secretName --key .\privkey1.pem --cert .\fullchain1.pem`
-1. Return environment back to running app: revert changes from first step and rerun `kubectl apply ...`
+1. Return environment back to running the app, e.g. by running the release script with the image tag as noted in step 2.